 - and the pilot Ara Zobayan.

-The Altobelli, Bryant, Chester, Mauser families have each filed separate lawsuits in the crash, blaming the pilot for what happened.
+The Altobelli, Bryant, Chester, and Mauser families have each filed separate lawsuits in the crash.
 Island Express, the defendant in these lawsuits, says the crash was the fault of air traffic controllers.

 According to Vanessa Bryant’s complaint, the LASD knew that officers taking improper photos of human remains was a long-running problem among law enforcement, and that on top of that, there was an issue with law enforcement in the Los Angeles area handling information connected to celebrity-related cases.
 The plaintiff voiced concern that she and her family would see the crash scene photos on the Internet.
 The lawsuit asserted that the department stonewalled Vanessa Bryant when she sought assurances that LASD took reasonable steps to control the spread of the pictures.